Thanks for visiting our Scandinavian-Style living room photo gallery where you can many ideas in this iconic style.

 If you’re not familiar with Scandinavian design, you may assume that it all centers around the traditional red Dala Horse.
 While the Dala horse may still be used for inspiration in modern Scandinavian design, Scandinavian style is a combination of modern design and borrowing traditional features and elements.

 Although the style may be described as “stark” by some, Scandinavian style is intended to create warmth and comfort in the winter months and all year long.
-Another essential element of the Scandinavian design is balance.
+Another essential element of the Scandinavian design is a balance.
 Even if you have many elements that aren’t matching (such as mismatched lamps), they should create a balance throughout the room.

 Even if you don’t consider your living room to have a Scandinavian design, there’s a good chance you have a piece of furniture from IKEA.
 While Scandinavian style can be eclectic at times, it’s also functional, comfortable, and simple in its design.

 When you take a look at the Scandinavian design, you will notice that white walls and even white furniture are not uncommon.
 Despite all the brightness, you can expect to see the use of bright colors; this provides “emotional warmth.”

 Whether you paint one wall poppy red or have a chair upholstered in classic Nordic blue, you can use as little or as much color as you want in your living room.

 Creating a Tech-Free Space

 Similar to other living room styles, like Rustic, the Scandinavian design focuses on quiet and tech-free spaces.
 Rather than showcasing a flat-screen TV, there’s a cozy reading nook by a wood stove and a shelf full of books.